nao1215/sqly/website/content/formats.md

 ## Row mismatches

 When a CSV or TSV row has a different field count from the header.
-Only CSV and TSV can have this problem, so `--row-mismatch` applies to those two formats and is ignored for the rest.
+Only CSV and TSV can have this problem, so `--row-mismatch` affects those two formats and no others.
+It is not silently accepted for a run it could never affect: a run whose inputs hold no CSV or TSV at all is rejected rather than exiting 0 having ignored the flag.
+In a mixed run it applies to the CSV and TSV inputs and leaves the rest alone.

 | `--row-mismatch` | Behavior |
 |:--|:--|